smart-on-fhir/health-cards/docs/index.md

   * created without `CodeableConcept.text` elements
   * created without `Coding.display` elements

-When representing a Health Card in a QR code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 35mmx35mm.
-This constraint allows us to use QR codes up to Version 30, at 137x137 modules.
-Therefore, Issuers SHOULD ensure that the total string length of any Health Card **JWS is <= 2079 characters**.
-If it is not possible to include the full `fhirBundle` in a JWS of <2079 characters, Issuers SHOULD use the following techniqe to split a Health Card into a Health Card Set:
+When representing a Health Card in a QR code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
+This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
+Therefore, Issuers SHOULD ensure that the total string length of any Health Card **JWS is <= 1204 characters** (note this is not a typo: 1204 is the limit, not 1024).
+If it is not possible to include the full `fhirBundle` in a JWS of <1204 characters, Issuers SHOULD use the following techniqe to split a Health Card into a Health Card Set:

 * Generate a random "Health Card Set" uuid
 * Partition the `fhirBundle.entry` resources into N groups